-- (a) inform the Centre of the knowledge or suspicion outlining: - - (i) the grounds for the knowledge or suspicion; and - (ii) the prescribed particulars concerning the transaction or suspicion; and - (b) retain the records held by it which relate to that knowledge or suspicion, for such period as the Centre may reasonably require, but not less than 5 years from date of the report or longer if specifically so requested by competent authorities before the expiration of the 5 year period. - (2) A supervisory body is responsible for supervising, monitoring and enforcing compliance with this Act or any regulation, order, circular, notice, determination or directive issued in terms of this Act, in respect of all accountable or reporting institutions supervised by it. - (3) Any accountable or reporting institution that is not supervised by a supervisory body is deemed to be supervised by the Centre for purposes of this Act. - (4) The responsibility referred to in subsection (2) forms part of the legislative mandate of all supervisory bodies and constitutes a core function of supervisory bodies which function must be executed using a risk-based approach. - (5) Any Act that regulates a supervisory body or authorises that supervisory body to supervise or regulate any accountable or reporting institution, must be read as including subsection (2) and a supervisory body may utilise any fees or charges it is authorised to impose or collect, to defray expenditure incurred in performing its obligations under this Act or any regulation, order, circular, notice, determination or directive issued in terms of this Act. - (6) A supervisory body, in meeting its obligation referred to in subsection (2) may - - (a) delegate the exercise of any power to any of its members, employees or any other suitable person; - (b) require an accountable or reporting institution supervised or regulated by it to report on that institution's compliance with this Act or any regulation, order, notice, circular, determination or directive issued in terms of this Act, in the form, manner and timeframes prescribed by the Centre, after consultation with the supervisory body;
+- (3) Any accountable or reporting institution that is not supervised by a supervisory body is deemed to be supervised by the Centre for purposes of this Act. - (4) The responsibility referred to in subsections (2) or (2A) forms part of the legislative mandate of all supervisory bodies and constitutes a core function of supervisory bodies which function must be executed using a risk-based approach.

+[subsection (4) substituted by section 30(b) of Act 6 of 2023]

+- (5) Any Act that regulates a supervisory body or authorises that supervisory body to supervise or regulate any accountable or reporting institution, must be read as including subsection (2) and a supervisory body may utilise any fees or charges it is authorised to impose or collect, to defray expenditure incurred in performing its obligations under this Act or any regulation, order, circular, notice, determination or directive issued in terms of this Act. - (6) A supervisory body, in meeting its obligation referred to in subsection (2) or (2A), may - - (a) delegate the exercise of any power to any of its members, employees or any other suitable person; - (b) require an accountable or reporting institution supervised or regulated by it to report on that institution's compliance with this Act or any regulation, order, notice, circular, determination or directive issued in terms of this Act, in the form, manner and timeframes prescribed by the Centre, after consultation with the supervisory body;